pylint-dev/pylint/doc/data/messages/i/implicit-str-concat/details.rst

 By default, detection of implicit string concatenation of line jumps is disabled.
 Hence the following code will not trigger this rule:
+Hence the following code will not trigger this rule:

 .. code-block:: python